abdullahsaka/Capital_One-Data_Challenge/README.md

 2.Data Processing and Preparation - v1.1-DataProcessing.ipynb

-3. Modeling and Evaluation - v1.2-Modeling.ipynb
+3.Modeling and Evaluation - v1.2-Modeling.ipynb

 !!
 To execute v1.2-Modeling.ipynb, firstly you have to run v1.1-DataProcessing.ipynb and save processed data.